The most common sign is a persistent, redness and scaliness of the skin on and around the eyelid margins. Other problems may include:

 These cysts are normally painless and will go away without treatment.
 They can be reduced by applying a hot compress, but if a cyst becomes infected it will need treating with antibiotics.
 If the cyst does not disappear it can be removed with a straightforward surgical procedure.

 The optometric physician takes several steps in determining the precise diagnosis.
-The doctor performs a careful eye blepharitis examination, starting with gross observation of the face.
+The doctor performs a careful eye blepharitis examination, starting with the gross observation of the face.

 The physician looks for facial redness, papules, pustules, and telangiectasia (dilated small blood vessels), such as those found in rosacea.
 The doctor will look for any signs of rhinophyma (enlarged nose), particularly if a male patient has rosacea.
 Rosacea is a common condition affecting approximately 14 percent of women and approximately 6 percent of men.
 Rosacea can also be found in children, but the signs are subtle and often overlooked.